Rambanapasi/Much-Ado-Dividends/Thesis/README.md

 # Objective

 The goal is to assess the performance of dividend yield as an investment strategy.
-I plan to use optimized portfolios of the highest paying dividend stock and/or highest growth in dividends for a group of assets.
+I plan to optimize portfolios of the highest paying dividend stock and/or highest growth in dividends for a group of assets.

 -   First calculate the excess returns for indices and their benchmarks
 -   Explain relationships within the return series for each region with